-In recognition of the benefits RPM provides, the Centers for Medicare & Medicaid Services (CMS) began reimbursing for RPM services beginning 2018.
-However, some healthcare providers did not seem too keen to develop and roll out their RPM programs.
-This is mainly due to the confusion involving reimbursement.
+In recognition of the benefits RPM provides, the Centers for Medicare & Medicaid Services (CMS) began, in 2018, to reimburse medical practices and providers for RPM services.
+Initially, some healthcare providers were not excited n to develop and roll out RPM programs.
+This is mainly due to the confusion involving costs and reimbursements.

 Essential billing-related information

 For providers to be reimbursed for RPM services, they need to meet these requirements:

 - The RPM must be ordered by a physician or a non-physician practitioner.
 This needs to be well-documented in the patient’s medical records.